dojo/docs/dijit/form/Textarea.rst

 Examples
 --------

-First of all we will create a textarea programatically.
+First of all we will create a Textarea widget programatically.
 Notice how we pass the style parameter into the object creation.

 .. cv-compound::